yugabyte/yugabyte-db/docs/content/latest/admin/yb-ctl.md

 ##### --listen_ip

-Allows a 1-node RF1 cluster to listen on an address different than the default of `127.0.0.1`.
-For example, setting this to `0.0.0.0` enables the external access of the database APIs and admin UIs.
-This flag is not applicable to multi-node clusters.
+ Specifies the IP address, or port, for a 1-node cluster to listen on.
+To enable external access of the YugabyteDB APIs and administration ports, set the value to `0.0.0.0`.
+Note that this flag is not applicable to multi-node clusters.

 Default: `127.0.0.1`